stevavoliajvar/stop_cloudflare/what-to-do.md

 - If you use Debian GNU/Linux, or any derivative, subscribe to [bug #831835](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=831835).
 And if you can, help verify the patch, and help the maintainer come to the right conclusion on whether it should be accepted.

-- Always recommend [Tor Browser](https://www.torproject.org/) for desktop and [Orfox](https://guardianproject.info/apps/orfox/) for smartphone.
+- Always recommend [Tor Browser](https://www.torproject.org/) for desktop and [Tor Browser for Android](https://play.google.com/store/apps/details?id=org.torproject.torbrowser_alpha)~~, [Orfox](https://guardianproject.info/apps/orfox/)~~ for smartphone.
 Other software's privacy is imperfect.
 This doesn't mean Tor browser is "perfect".
 There is no 100% secure nor 100% private on the internet and technology.

 Let's talk about _other software's privacy_...